pablomesenn/Caso-2-Diseno-de-Software/README.md

 ##### How do object design patterns interact with requests or any other trigger

-1. Factory Pattern
+1. **Factory Pattern**

     Used in the Repository layer to dynamically create appropriate repository instances and triggered during request handling to select the correct data source

-    Classes: `RepositoryFactory` Creates and returns repository implementations such as `PostgresUserRepository`.
+    `RepositoryFactory` creates and returns repository implementations such as `PostgresUserRepository`.
 This allows the system to switch between data sources or configurations dynamically.
-2. Repository Pattern
+2. **Repository Pattern**

     Abstracts data source operations behind interfaces.
 Allows handlers/services to work with data without knowing storage details. this separation is key for integrating GraphQL resolvers and REST endpoints without duplicating logic.

-    Classes: `UserRepository` (interface) and corresponding implementations gets and creates.
+    `UserRepository` (interface) and corresponding implementations gets and creates.
-3. Template Method Pattern
+3. **Template Method Pattern**

-    Provides a consistent structure for request processing (e.g., authentication → validation → execution → response formatting).Evident in the `BaseHandler` abstract class, defines the skeleton of request handling while allowing subclasses to override specific steps
+    Provides a consistent structure for request processing (For example: authentication → validation → execution → response formatting).Evident in the `BaseHandler` abstract class, defines the skeleton of request handling while allowing subclasses to override specific steps

-      Classes: `BaseHandler` (abstract), extend BaseHandler and implement specific behavior `RestHandler` and `GraphQLHandler` extend BaseHandler, and implement specific request types like HTTP methods vs GraphQL queries/mutations.
+      `BaseHandler` (abstract), extend BaseHandler and implement specific behavior.
+      `RestHandler` and `GraphQLHandler` extend BaseHandler, and implement specific request types like HTTP methods vs GraphQL queries/mutations.
-4. Strategy Pattern
+4. **Strategy Pattern**

     Applied to middleware components, allowing different processing strategies to be applied to requests and supports both optional and mandatory middleware

-    Classes: `MiddlewareStrategy` (interface) it is a contract for all middleware logic.
+    `MiddlewareStrategy` (interface) it is a contract for all middleware logic.
     `AuthenticationMiddleware` and `LoggingMiddleware`, or any individual strategies that can be applied independently or in combination.
-              `RequestProcessor`: Executes a chain of middleware strategies before reaching the handler.
+    `RequestProcessor`executes a chain of middleware strategies before reaching the handler.
 Useful for both REST routes and GraphQL resolvers.
-5. Dependency Injection
+5. **Dependency Injection**

     Services receive repositories through construction.
 Handlers receive services through construction, and facilitates testing and loose coupling.
     Classes: `UserService` receives a UserRepository (like `PostgresUserRepository`) through its constructor.
-6. Event-Driven Pattern
+6. **Event-Driven Pattern**

     After handling synchronous aspects of requests, events are published via Google Cloud Pub/Sub These events trigger asynchronous processing for time-consuming operations.

-    Classes:  `EventPublisher` publishes events like `UserSignedUpEvent` after business logic executes.
+    `EventPublisher` publishes events like `UserSignedUpEvent` after business logic executes.
     `VoiceCommandService` triggers events when AI commands are processed, decoupling immediate request handling from secondary actions.
-7. Pub/Sub Pattern
+7. **Pub/Sub Pattern**

     When certain actions are triggered (like task recording), multiple subscribers can react.
     Allows for extensibility without modifying existing code

-    Classes:  `PubSubClient`: Encapsulates publishing logic to Google Cloud Pub/Sub.
+    `PubSubClient`: Encapsulates publishing logic to Google Cloud Pub/Sub.
     `NotificationSubscriber`: Reacts to domain events like UserSignedUpEvent, sending notifications via Google Cloud Messaging.
     `AnalyticsSubscriber`: Responds to events such as `TaskCompletedEvent`, sending data to Google Cloud Storage or BigQuery for further analysis.

 This architecture provides a clean separation of concerns, enables efficient request handling, and maintains flexibility for future growth while keeping the system manageable for the current team size and development stage.